 Our insider’s guide to Lisbon, Portugal is designed for people who want to have the quintessential Lisboa experience.
-Included in this bespoke guide are tips about where to stay, relax, and recharge in Lisbon, Portugal as well as the best places to eat, what to buy, and where to shop.
+Included in this bespoke guide are tips about where to stay, relax, and recharge in Lisbon, as well as the lovely places to eat, what to buy, and where to shop.

 In a cosmopolitan city like Lisbon, we think you’ll find intriguing activities to match every aesthetic, taste point, and price, which is why we’ve included a mix of free and more luxurious recommendations, below.